The Drought Fighter

 The problem is that no matter how credentialed any of these observers are, to a large extent they are just guessing.
 Nitrogen and phosphorus are just two of the billions of ingredients, both elemental and alive, that create something called soil.
 And scientists have only recently begun to understand how this ecosystem affects fertility as its micro-inhabitants interact.
 Some of those interactions might excuse Kaiser’s excesses, others can make them worse.
 “We know less about the soil than we do about the moon, probably,” Morris says.

-In the months since his visit, Jim Leap debated these questions—with himself, with Kaiser, with many of his organic farming peers, and with me.
+In the years since his visit, Jim Leap debated these questions—with himself, with Kaiser, with many of his organic farming peers, and with me.
 Lengthy emails flew back and forth, each one full of endless questions and endless numbers.
 Throughout all this, I put both men, and many others devoted to sustainable farming, through so many nitpicking interviews that at times I was afraid to call them yet again.
 The central question that animated these exchanges was both basic and intractable.
-If Kaiser’s methodology is indeed flawed, is it fixable?
+If Kaiser’s methodology was indeed flawed, is it fixable?

 Initially, Leap was quite pessimistic.
 “I’m just not sure he can produce at the level he’s doing now without these excesses,” Leap told me.
 “I’m afraid it’s inextricable from his system.
 It’s kind of like his vegetables are pumped up on compost.”
 When I asked Tim Hartz, a respected Plant Sciences professor at UC Davis, if he considered Kaiser’s system sustainable, his answer was succinct: “No.” All of this has begun to eat at Leap, considering Kaiser’s hyper-ecological claims.
 “The thing that bothers me,” Leap said, “is that Paul makes a big deal about that killdeer in his field, and that’s why he stopped tilling.
 But that’s what he sees.
 What he can’t see is the impact on the fish downstream from his farm.”